Using Stock Options To Pay Yourself 2% Monthly Dividends

 ANYONE can learn how to trade this way (and we go over all the strategies in our book, of course) yet, unfortunately, a lot of traders tend to FORGET how EASY it is to make money by just sticking to the basics.

-As with the Dark Side, it is easy to be seduced by the allure of quick and "easy" money using options for leverage and trying to beat the market for a big win based on some "tip" you got, be it from a friend or a guy on TV or even someone like me.
+As with the dark side, it is easy to be seduced by the allure of quick and "easy" money using options for leverage and trying to beat the market for a big win based on some "tip" you got, be it from a friend or a guy on TV or even someone like me.
 THAT'S GAMBLING!!!

 Never forget that that's gambling and you will be OK.
 Gambling is NOT investing.
 Investing is what we should be doing with the vast bulk of our equity assets - gambling is not!
 See our series on Smart Portfolio Management, which has examples for $10,000, $100,000 and $1M+ portfolios.
-We demonstrate a lot of these trades for our Members during the year using 4 virtual portfolios with various sizes and trading styles.
+We demonstrate a lot of these trades for our members during the year using four virtual portfolios with various sizes and trading styles.

 BUT, as I said above, sometimes we just forget the basics - the reason we love options in the first place.
 We can sell a put to give ourselves a discounted entry on a stock and we can sell a call to pay ourselves a dividend.
-Year after year we demonstrate how these techniques can give you those consistent 20-40% annual returns WITHOUT taking huge risks and this coming year, our concentration is going to be on having our Members EMBRACE those long-term wealth building strategies.
+Year after year, we demonstrate how these techniques can give you those consistent 20-40% annual returns WITHOUT taking huge risks and this coming year, our concentration is going to be on having our members EMBRACE those long-term wealth building strategies.

 If you believe investing is gambling, then you are doing it wrong and, you are more likely to take the kind of risks that ARE gambling, which will then reinforce your misguided view that investing is gambling - get it?